kaifang98/tq_22/Security/README.md

 `identity and access management`

 ##
-What is one way that Accenture can ensure that the Cloud is secure for a client?
+What is one way that A can ensure that the Cloud is secure for a client?
 `utilizing special software to analyze all data transactions`

 ##
-Which goal is Accenture trying to achieve by investing in security training for Accenture people?
+Which goal is A trying to achieve by investing in security training for A people?
 `keeping ourselves and our clients secure`

 ##